-- through a fast-track procedure because of the Public-Private Partnership Act.
-This fast track requires only around six steps42 (State Enterprise Policy Office, 2015).
+- Complications of the Thai administrative system: High-value PPP projects can go through a fast-track procedure because of the Public-Private Partnership Act.
+This fast track requires only around six steps (State Enterprise Policy Office, 2015).
 However, the lower-value projects need a longer process.
-The procedure of low-value PPPs requires 14 steps43 (Ministry of Interior, 2015).
+The procedure of lowvalue PPPs requires 14 steps (Ministry of Interior, 2015).
 In other words, larger MSW management clusters can more easily undertake PPPs than smaller clusters.
 This reduces the chance of small clusters to do PPP with the private companies.
 Small clusters lead to small volumes of resources and are less attractive than large clusters for PPPs, but they still need to use their limited resources for dealing with the complicated process.
 In other words, the PPP policy of the central government benefits large clusters of MSW management. - 2) Private and public benefit: The conflict between public and private benefits is one of the classic debates for PPPs because private companies who invest in MSW management need to worry about their own benefit over public benefit.
 This situation might lead to negatives impact in the surrounding community because private companies need to save the cost.
 Sometimes LAOs cannot audit a project well because MSW treatment is about the technology and skills.
 For example, in the case of Hatyai Municipality, people who live near the incinerator are negatively impacted by the waste treatment sites, such as bad smells and dust.
 However, it is still in operation after 4 years (Channel 7, 2020).